MyOreos261/Calculate-Shapes/README.md

 # Calculate-Shapes
-This is a java program for calculating the circumferences of shapes including triangles, squares and rectangles.
+This Java program is specifically designed to calculate the circumferences of different geometric shapes, including triangles, squares, and rectangles.
+With its powerful functionality, you can easily determine the total length around these shapes.
+So, whether you are working with a triangle, a square, or a rectangle, this program has got you covered.
+With just a few simple steps, you can quickly find the circumference of any shape.